john-praveen/EN3150-Assignment-03-Simple-convolutional-neural-network-to-perform-classification./README.md

 # EN3150 Assignment 03: CNN for Image Classification

-[cite_start]This repository contains the code and report for the **EN3150 Assignment 03: Simple convolutional neural network to perform classification**[cite: 1]. [cite_start]The project involves building, training, and evaluating a custom Convolutional Neural Network (CNN) and comparing its performance against state-of-the-art pre-trained models using transfer learning[cite: 4, 55].
+This repository contains the complete code for **EN3150 Assignment 03: Simple convolutional neural network to perform classification**.
+This project implements a custom Convolutional Neural Network (CNN) from scratch using TensorFlow/Keras, compares its performance against `Standard SGD` and `SGD with Momentum`, and then benchmarks this custom model against two state-of-the-art pre-trained models (`ResNet50` and `DenseNet121`) using PyTorch and transfer learning.